sigsum/sigsum/archive/2026-08-XX-roadmap.md

   - Glasklar started operating a high-availability witness group
     - https://git.glasklar.is/glasklar/services/witnessing/-/blob/about-witness-g1/g1.witness.glasklar.is/about.md
     - Current status is that it's up and running but still being finalized
-  - Drafty C2SP.org specifications with ML-DSA-44 support are available
+  - Drafty C2SP.org specifications with ML-DSA-44 support are available,
-    - TODO: add brief summary and/or links -- current status etc.
+    see tlog-witness and tlog-cosignature.
   - C2SP.org now renders specifications (as opposed to redirecting to GitHub)
     - https://C2SP.org/
   - We attended PETS, where kfs had a keynote that mentioned Sigsum's work
     - https://www.youtube.com/watch?v=FZy20hw4uok&t=0s
-  - TODO: more summary items?

 We did not have time to release a version of sigsum-agent with support for >1 YubiHSM (parallell signing).
 This work continues in the upcoming roadmap.